 Often used as a herbal supplement, nutrients in alfalfa sprouts include protein and essential vitamins A, C, and K. The vitamin K content packs a serious punch.
 It is responsible for the healing power of alfalfa herbs.
 This helps with blood clotting in open-wounds, and accelerating the body’s recovery process.
 It also promotes calcium absorption, which in turn enhances bone strength.

 Alfalfa benefits from a wealth of omega 3 and other minerals including magnesium and iron.
 This blend of nutrients combat hair loss and promotes the growth of healthy skin and nail tissue.

-Recent studies suggest that alfalfa sprouts may help lower cholesterol levels, control blood sugar, and even potentially act as a diuretic or detoxification agent to treat urinary tract disorders.
-However, the benefit of alfalfa sprouts reaches far beyond simply combating disease, but more importantly playing a role in health promotion and prevention of disease.
+Recent studies suggest that alfalfa sprouts have many other health benefits.
+It can help lower cholesterol levels, control blood sugar, and even potentially act as a diuretic or detoxification agent to treat urinary tract disorders.
+However, the benefit of alfalfa sprouts reaches far beyond simply combating disease.
+More importantly, playing a role in health promotion and prevention of disease.

 Alfalfa herbs can help stimulate breast milk production.
-They are also thought to supplement estrogen levels in menopausal women, thus easing symptoms such as night sweats and hot flushes.
+They are also thought to supplement estrogen levels in menopausal women.
+This can ease symptoms such as night sweats and hot flushes.

 The nutritional value of alfalfa sprouts is a positive addition to weight-loss regimens, loaded with metabolism-boosting goodness and helping increase satiety.